+Dynamic data is submitted as soon as any new data becomes available.
+Dynamic data may become available outside the scheduled case building process as a result of individual entity equipment testing programs such as the generator testing program.

+Dynamic data for new generators and updates for existing generators are submitted via the WECC Generating Unit Model Validation Policy.
+The WECC Generating Unit Model Validation Policy includes the roles and responsibilities of the Generator Owner, the Transmission Planner, and WECC.

 Approved dynamic models conform to the WECC Dynamic Modeling Procedure.
 All dynamic models contained in the MDF shall be those approved by MVWG.
-If the model you want to use is not on the approved list, you must go through MVWG and follow the WECC Dynamic Modeling Procedure
+If the model you want to use is not on the approved list, you must go through MVWG and follow the WECC Dynamic Modeling Procedure.

 The following approach to dynamic data shall apply Interconnection-wide:

 Generators and other dynamic devices shall be represented with approved dynamic data as recommended by the MVWG to represent the designated dynamic equipment modeled in WECC Base Cases.
-The approved models can be found within the Approved Dynamic Model Library.
+The approved models can be found within the Approved Dynamic Model Library

 When new models have been added to or obsolete models have been removed from the Approved Dynamic Model Library, TSS and SRWG will determine an appropriate implementation schedule and scope for submitting the necessary data required by the newly approved models.

 Estimated or typical manufacturer’s dynamic data based on facilities of similar design and characteristics may be used to represent planned generators and other dynamic devices if specific design data cannot be obtained.
 MVWG maintains the Typical Machine Data document.
-Specific dynamic design data shall be submitted according to the WECC Steady-State and Dynamic Data Criterion.
+Specific dynamic design data shall be submitted according to the WECC Steady-State and Dynamic Data Criterion

 Where there is a difference between the requirements of this document and the WECC Generating Unit Model Validation Policy, the WECC Generating Unit Model Validation Policy shall preside.